Hymn to Dictaean Zeus

 Stele with the Hymn to Dictaean Zeus in the Archaeological Museum of Heraklion, Crete.

 The Hymn to Dictaean Zeus, also known as the Hymn of the Couretes, is an Ancient Greek celebratory song in praise of the god Zeus.
 It is preserved on an ancient limestone stele, four fragments of which were discovered in May 1904 during excavations in Roussolakkos near Palaikastro on the eastern coast of the Greek island of Crete.
 The hymn invokes Zeus as the "greatest kouros", worshipped as a fertility god who welcomes the young initiates at the annual festival at his birthplace Mount Dicte.
-The stele, whose discovery made it possible to locate the temple of Dictean Zeus already known from classical writings, is now on display in the Archaeological Museum of Heraklion.
+The stele, whose discovery made it possible to locate the temple of Dictaean Zeus already known from classical writings, is now on display in the Archaeological Museum of Heraklion.

 Location of discovery

-The sanctuary of Dictean Zeus at Roussolakkos existed since the Geometric period (eighth century BC) to the Roman period until the fourth century AD.
+The sanctuary of Dictaean Zeus at Roussolakkos existed since the Geometric period (eighth century BC) to the Roman period until the fourth century AD.
 A temple was built between 550 and 150 BC on the sanctuary, which was on an old Minoan site.
-Presumably, the sanctuary, which could be attributed to the cult of Dictean Zeus thanks to the inscription on the stele fragments found in a pit near block Χ at the Roussolakkos archaeological site, was the centre of Heleia (Ἥλεια) or Eleia (Ἑλεία), an Eteocretan city or region which, according to inscriptions and Strabo (10.4.6) had maintained the cult of the sky-god.
-An identification of Dictaean Zeus with the Cretan Zeus Velchanos is also probable.
+Presumably, the sanctuary, which could be attributed to the cult of Dictaean Zeus thanks to the inscription on the stele fragments found in a pit near block Χ at the Roussolakkos archaeological site, was the centre of Heleia (Ἥλεια) or Eleia (Ἑλεία), an Eteocretan city or region which, according to inscriptions and Strabo (10.4.6) had maintained the cult of the sky-god.

 The sanctuary, founded around 900 BC, was located about 200 metres from Bondalaki Beach (παραλία Μπονταλάκι) on the east coast of Crete, halfway up a slight hill.
 Among the findings were bronze relief shields, lebetes, weapons and many vessels testify rich votive offerings.
 Chalices, lamps and torches that were found prove that wine was consumed in the cult during ceremonies performed at night.
 The temple developed from a local cult site into a supra-regional religious centre of eastern Crete, whose administration was claimed by the poleis Itanus, Praesus and Hierapytna.
 Only fragments of the terracotta decoration of the temple building have been preserved, and no remains of walls were found.
 The corresponding area of block Χ cannot be visited today because it was filled in again after the excavations.
-To the west of the ancient cult site of Dictean Zeus, at a distance of 6.5 kilometres, is mountain Modi (Μόδι), which in ancient times was called Dicte according to Strabo (10.4.12) and was considered to be the birthplace of Zeus.
+To the west of the ancient cult site of Dictaean Zeus, at a distance of 6.5 kilometres, is mountain Modi (Μόδι), which in ancient times was called Dicte according to Strabo (10.4.12) and was considered to be the birthplace of Zeus.